vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/2_Sources_and_resources_on_VaisheShika-sUtra.md

 The list of MSS that has been given here represents only a point of departure.
 The Vaiśeṣikasūtra entry also includes ‘printed’ editions of Sūtrapāṭha \(Ptd.\) transmitted or included as it were in various ‘un-orthodox’ commentaries \(Sanskrit, Hindi\) of classical and post-colonial commentators, 20 most of which do not necessarily bother to preserve the ‘original’ Sūtrapāṭha, but rather supply, like Praśastapāda, their own personal interpretation of the system and its original Sūtrapāṭha tenets.

-19  For an expanded list of such catalogues, see volume 28 of NCC.
+[^19]:  For an expanded list of such catalogues, see volume 28 of NCC.
 This is, of course, incomplete, and represents only a starting point, as many other catalogues have been published since or simply have not been consulted by the Madras editors.
 Researchers should consult many other private and handwritten catalogues that are not open for viewing or consultation \(e.g. Srimaccarukirti Pandi-tacarya Jaina Bhandara Mutt, Śravaṇabeḷagoḷa; when I visited the site in August 2016, as a young decorate researcher, no permission had been granted for me to visit the MSS library\).

-20  Among classical and medieval commentators, the NCC entry mentions Praśastapāda,
+[^20]:  Among classical and medieval commentators, the NCC entry mentions Praśastapāda,

-* Sources and resources on Vaiśeṣikasūtra * 45
+{{45}}

 Such published commentaries are identifiable under various titles, 21 which are